“If you don’t know where you are, you don’t know who you are”

 “If you don’t know where you are, you don’t know who you are” – Wendell Berry

-When negotiating a lease, you have to pay attention to the bottom line, but you cannot forget about your team.
-No longer is it just about price and how many cubes you can fit in a phone booth.
+When negotiating a lease, you have to pay attention to the bottom line.
+However, you cannot forget about your team.

 • Dr Vinesh Oommen concluded, “In 90 per cent of the research, the outcome of working in an open-plan office was seen as negative, with open-plan offices causing high levels of stress, conflict, high blood pressure, and a high staff turnover.